Gissio/radpro/docs/devices/FS2011/install.md

  -->

 * **Data storage:** Stores up to 23,299 data points.
 At 20 cpm (normal radiation levels), this supports:
-  * 485 days at 60-minute intervals
+  * 443 days at 60-minute intervals
-  * 80 days at 10-minute intervals
+  * 73 days at 10-minute intervals
-  * 16 days at 1-minute intervals
+  * 14 days at 1-minute intervals
-  * 3 days at 10-second intervals
+  * 59 hours at 10-second intervals
-  * 6 hours at 1-second intervals
+  * 5 hours at 1-second intervals

 * **Voltage limitation:** Two Zener diodes limit the maximum voltage to 440 V (nominal).